Rainbow-Dreamer/musicpy_docs/docs/Useful functionality.md

 * nomsg: set whether write other MIDI messages to MIDI file or not, if set to True, then not written

-* other_args: some other config parameters when MIDI file is written, including:
-  deinterleave=False,
-  remove_duplicates=False,
-  **midi_args
+* ticks_per_beat: ticks per beat of the MIDI file, set this higher to get higher resolution

-  (please refer to the midiutil documentation for details of these parameters)
+* **midi_args: other arguments for MIDI file, please refer to [mido documentation](https://mido.readthedocs.io/en/latest/lib.html#midi-files) for details

 ## I wrote an efficient IDE specifically for musicpy for everyone to use